cardan22/bjorkhem/MARKETING.md

 **1. What do your users need?**

 - A clear understanding of the website's theme.
-- Access to new interior products and designs.
+- A diverse range of products that is regularly updated.
 - Convenient ways to subscribe, connect on social media, and get in touch with the store.

 **2. What information and features can you provide to meet those needs?**

 - Present a clear description of the website's theme on the homepage.
 - Include a section for news and a newsletter subscription option.
-- Add links to social media profiles and a distinct contact section.
+- Add links to social media profiles and a contact section.
 - Provide a link to transparent policy information.

 **3. How can you make the information easy to understand?**
 - Use a clean and simple design.
 - Utilize clear headlines and concise, informative text sections.
-- Incorporate clear Call-to-Action buttons for subscription and contact.
+- Incorporate clear Call-to-Action buttons for subscription.

 **4. How can you demonstrate expertise, authoritativeness, and trustworthiness in your content?**
 - Include sections showcasing past achievements, customer reviews, and any industry expertise.